usnistgov/800-63-3/sp800-63b/references.md

 <a name="SP800-53">[SP 800-53]</a> NIST Special Publication 800-53, Revision 4, *Recommended Security and Privacy Controls for Federal Information Systems and Organizations*, August 2013 and Errata as of January 2015.

 <a name="SP800-63C">[SP 800-63C]</a> NIST Special Publication 800-63C, *Assertions and Federation*. ***To be updated at publication***

+<a name="SP800-131A">[SP 800-131A]</a> NIST Special Publication 800-131A , *Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths*, Revision 1, November 2015.

 <a name="SP800-132">[SP 800-132]</a> NIST Special Publication 800-132, *Recommendation for Password-Based Key Derivation*, December 2010.